 - 4.5.
+The viability assessment will be scrutinised by the District Council with advice from a suitably qualified external consultant and the cost of this external consultant is to be borne by the developer.
+The assessment will consider whether the approach adopted and inputs used are appropriate and adequately justified by evidence and will determine whether the level of planning obligations and other Development Plan requirements proposed by the applicant are the maximum that can be viably supported or whether further obligations and/ or a greater level of policy compliance can be achieved. - 4.6.
 On completion of the assessment, the District Council will indicate if additional planning obligations are required.
 Heads of Terms will be included in the District Council's Planning Report, reflecting the outcome of the viability process.
-An application will be refused permission if terms cannot be agreed. - 4.6.
-Where reductions in affordable housing provision are agreed on viability grounds the District Council will include the estimated scheme Gross Development Value and build costs at the time of planning permission in a section 106 agreement. - 4.7.
-In order to ensure that the maximum reasonable level of affordable housing is provided in line with District Plan Policy DP29, and that other plan requirements are met, the District Council will also require viability review mechanisms through Planning Obligations on all residential / mixed use applications which do not meet the affordable housing policy and for all applications where policy requirements are not met in full at the time permission is granted. - 4.8.
-Potential affordable units will also be identified in Planning Obligations where Affordable Housing is not being provided in full or in part on viability grounds.
-This will enable affordable units to be provided at a later stage if there is an increase in viability and it subsequently proves possible to provide such units. - 4.9.
-All Affordable Housing Viability information will be put in the public domain to increase openness and transparency in the planning process, by publishing it on the public planning register with the rest of the planning application documents after the application has been validated. - 4.10.
-Redaction of any information will only be allowed in exceptional circumstances, and any justification provided as to the extent of harm that would occur if the information was disclosed will be placed on the public planning register whether or not accepted. - 4.11.
-Further detail on viability review mechanisms are set out in the Development Viability Supplementary Planning Document.
+An application will be refused permission if terms cannot be agreed. - 4.7.
+Where reductions in affordable housing provision are agreed on viability grounds the District Council will include the estimated scheme Gross Development Value and build costs at the time of planning permission in a planning obligation. - 4.8.
+In order to ensure that the maximum reasonable level of affordable housing is provided in line with District Plan Policy DP31, and that other plan requirements are met, the District Council will also require viability review mechanisms through planning obligations on all residential / mixed use applications which do not meet the affordable housing policy and for all applications where policy requirements are not met in full at the time permission is granted. - 4.9.
+Potential affordable units will also be identified in planning obligations where affordable housing is not being provided in full or in part on viability grounds.
+This will enable affordable units to be provided at a later stage if there is an increase in viability and it subsequently proves possible to provide such units. - 4.10.
+All Affordable Housing Viability information will be put in the public domain to increase openness and transparency in the planning process, by publishing it on the public planning register with the rest of the planning application documents after the application has been validated. - 4.11.
+Redaction of any information will only be allowed in exceptional circumstances, and any justification provided as to the extent of harm that would occur if the information was disclosed will be placed on the public planning register whether or not accepted. - 4.12.
+Further detail on viability review mechanisms are set out in the Development Viability SPD.
+Nominations - 4.13.
+All affordable housing developed through affordable housing policies will require a legal nomination agreement between the District Council and the affordable housing provider.
+This will enable the District Council to control the occupancy of new affordable housing, and to ensure that it continues to be available to meet local housing needs in perpetuity, by detailing occupancy criteria and nomination arrangements for both initial and future lettings, assignments and disposals (as applicable). - 4.14.
+Applicants will be nominated from the District Council's Common Housing Register and in accordance with the District Council's allocations scheme.
+It is expected that 100% nomination rights will be provided in perpetuity.